foscoa/quantitative_research/README.md

-# VIX_SPX_strategy
+# Quantitative Research
-In this repository we investigate the relationship between SPX and VIX
+In this repository we develop quantiative strategies.